Yodo1Games/Suit-Document/markdowns/integration-ios.md

 ```
 ![](./../resource/ios_init_appkey.png)
 #### 2.2 Set `iOS9 App Transport Security`
 In `iOS9`, Apple added controls on `ATS`.
-To ensure uninterrupted support of statistics on all intermediary networks, you need to make the following settings in the `Info.plist` file:
+To ensure uninterrupted support of statistics on all intermediary networks, add the following settings in the `Info.plist` file:

 * Add `NSAppTransportSecurity` of type `Dictionary`
 * Add `NSAllowsArbitraryLoads` in `NSAppTransportSecurity`, type `Boolean`, value `YES`

-You can also directly edit the plist source code (`Open As Source Code`) to achieve the same function, the example is as follows:
+The plist source code can also be edited(`Open As Source Code`) to achieve the same functionality; the example is as follows:

 ``` xml
 <key>NSAppTransportSecurity</key>